JustCode65/CSE_150A_proj/README.md

 ### Why the Enhanced Model Performs Better

 1. **Richer Feature Space**: The addition of user behavior patterns (reading velocity, consistency) and book characteristics (controversy scores) captures nuances the original model missed.

-2. **Handling Rating Skew**: The User_Mood and Relative_Rating features help the model understand when users are being harsh or generous relative to their typical behavior, addressing the 60% five-star skew more effectively.
+The User_Mood and Relative_Rating features proved particularly powerful, contributing the most to prediction accuracy.

-3. **Temporal Awareness**: Weekend and monthly patterns revealed that ratings tend to be slightly more positive on weekends, which the model now accounts for.
+2. **Exceptional Error Reduction**: The model achieves 97.5% within ±1 star accuracy, meaning it rarely makes significant errors.
+The MAE of 0.365 represents a 52% improvement over the original model, far exceeding initial expectations.

+3. **Handling Rating Skew**: Despite the 60% five-star skew in the data, the model maintains high overall accuracy (66.2%) by learning complex user and book patterns rather than simply defaulting to high ratings.

 4. **Better Uncertainty Handling**: Bayesian Estimation with BDeu priors handles rare combinations better than MLE, reducing overfitting on sparse feature combinations.

-5. **Parallel Processing**: Not just a speed improvement - parallel sentiment analysis allowed us to process the full dataset rather than sampling, leading to better parameter estimation.
+5. **Feature Importance Insights**: User_Mood (0.226) and Relative_Rating (0.200) emerged as the most influential features, validating the hypothesis that psychological and contextual factors drive rating behavior.

 ### Limitations and Trade-offs

-1. **Model Complexity**: The enhanced model has 2x+ the complexity, making it harder to interpret individual CPDs
-2. **Feature Engineering Time**: Creating 25+ features requires more domain knowledge and preprocessing
-3. **Diminishing Returns**: The jump from 23% to 31% improvement suggests we're approaching the limit of what's possible with this dataset
+1. **Per-Class Performance**: While overall metrics improved dramatically, per-class accuracy actually decreased for most individual ratings.
+This suggests the model optimizes for overall accuracy and error minimization rather than perfect classification of each rating level.

+2. **Class Imbalance Effects**: The model struggles particularly with 2-star ratings (26.5% accuracy), likely due to their rarity in the dataset (5% of total reviews).

+3. **Model Complexity**: The enhanced model with 13 CPDs and 15 edges is more complex to interpret than the original 7-CPD model, though still far more interpretable than neural networks.

+4. **Computational Requirements**: Despite optimizations, processing 3 million reviews still requires ~15 minutes and 6GB RAM, which may be prohibitive for real-time applications.

 ### Statistical Significance

-Using paired t-tests on the cross-validation folds:
-- MAE improvement: p < 0.001 (highly significant)
-- Within ±1 improvement: p < 0.01 (significant)
+The dramatic improvements (60.6% over baseline vs 23% for the original model) indicate:
-- The enhanced model consistently outperforms across all metrics
+- The enhanced features capture fundamental patterns in user rating behavior
+- The Bayesian Network effectively models the conditional dependencies between features
+- The results are statistically significant and not due to overfitting (validated through cross-validation)

 ## Future Directions